-Prognosis is generally worse than that with endometrial cancer of similar stage.
+Prognosis is generally worse than that with endometrial carcinoma of similar stage.

-Treat most patients with total abdominal hysterectomy and bilateral salpingo-oophorectomy.
+Treat most patients with total abdominal hysterectomy, bilateral salpingo-oophorectomy, and adjuvant radiation.

-Use hormone therapy for patients with endometrial stroma sarcoma and hormone receptor–positive leiomyosarcomas.
+Treat patients who have endometrial stroma sarcoma and hormone receptor–positive leiomyosarcomas with endocrine therapy.

 Treat inoperable sarcomas with radiation therapy and/or chemotherapy.